 "Surely goodness and mercy shall follow me all the days of my life... my expectation is from Him...
 Thou art with me" (Psalm 23:6; 62:5; 23:4).

-The believer glances behind with eyes of faith and sees his Lord ever in pursuit.
-He looks ahead, and the future promises that God will be waiting for him at every destination.
-Most of all, he believes that the here and now is filled with the Lord Jesus Christ who promised, "I am with you always" (Matthew 28:20).
+Born again believers in the Lord Jesus Christ glance behind with eyes of faith and sees our Lord ever in pursuit.
+We look ahead, and the future promises that God will be waiting for us at every destination.
+Most of all, we believe that the present is filled with the Lord Jesus Christ who promised, "I am with you always" (Matthew 28:20).

-Such confidence notwithstanding, the spiritual perception of even the most godly among us is presently clouded in even the best moments.
+Such confidence notwithstanding, the spiritual perception of even the most godly among us is presently veiled in even the best moments.
 "In Him we live and move and have our being" (Acts 17:28).
-If we could see for a twinkling moment how God-saturated our lives are, we would be blinded by the glory.
+If we could fully see for just a moment how God-saturated our lives are, we would be blinded by the glory.
 If we could hear His voice as it sounds and resounds, "upholding all things by the Word of His power," the holy reverberation would deafen us (Hebrews 1:8).
 And if we could tangibly feel the pressing upon us of the omnipresent One in whom we exist, the sense of His being and power would overwhelm us.
-We are not yet ready for more than a limited awareness of God's infinity in its unlimited variety of glory, majesty, and wonder.
+We are not yet ready for more than a limited awareness of God's infinite being in its unlimited variety of glory, majesty, and wonder.